thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>How to conduct stakeholder analysis in project scoping.
       <br>
       <br>Learning Outcomes:
-      <br>• Be introduced to stakeholder analysis
+      <br>• Be introduced to stakeholder analysis.
-      <br>• Know who to engage with in order to achieve successful implementation of their projects/policies
+      <br>• Know who to engage with in order to achieve successful implementation of their projects/policies.
-      <br>• Learn about defining the project scope
+      <br>• Learn about defining the project scope.
       <br>
       <a href="https://www.eventbrite.sg/e/how-do-you-identify-different-stakeholders-in-your-project-tickets-117753073613">Click here to register.</a>
     </td>